scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

-Blast a target with a bolt of fire.
+Blast a creature you can see with a bolt of fire.
 Make a spellcasting roll against the targets defense.
 On hit the target takes a wound, adding a wound die on crit.

 Add a wound die for every level above cantrip.